• Skip to primary navigation

 Boost the immune system: Along with decreased stress hormones, laughing can increase immune cells, which are vital in fighting against antibodies.

-I am sure you can look back to a time when you were in a dark/bad place, and once something made you laugh, you could tangibly feel the relief that it provides right after.
+I am sure you can look back to a time when you were in a dark/bad place, and once something made you laugh, you could tangibly feel the relief that it provided right after.

-Laughter can also strengthen relationships we have with others; laughing together with somebody, maybe someone we are just getting to know, has this ability to form a stronger bond.
+Laughter can also strengthen relationships we have with others; laughing together with somebody, maybe someone we are just getting to know has this ability to form a stronger bond.
 Having a laughing fit alone while watching something is one thing, but isn’t it better to laugh along with someone else?

 Science says our brains even have a ‘detector’ for laughter that can cause us to laugh just because someone close to us is, which explains the contagious laughter theory.